romeopopescu/pachete-software-2025/Sem3_StreamlitP1/README.md

-# Data Preprocessing and Machine Learning: A Streamlit Guide
+# Data preprocessing and machine learning: a streamlit guide

 ## Introduction